chuck7-peter/kubernetes-project1/README.md

 ## Jenkins installation
 Jenkins is installed on EC2.
 Follow the instructions on https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/ .

-1. Install Docker on the EC2 after Jenkins is installed by following the instructions on https://serverfault.com/questions/836198/how-to-install-docker-on-aws-ec2-instance-with-ami-ce-ee-update
+1. Install Docker on the EC2 after Jenkins is installed by following these below steps Update the packages on your instance

+[ec2-user ~]$ sudo yum update -y

+Install Docker

+[ec2-user ~]$ sudo yum install docker -y

+Start the Docker Service

+[ec2-user ~]$ sudo service docker start

+Add the ec2-user to the docker group so you can execute Docker commands without using sudo.

+[ec2-user ~]$ sudo usermod -a -G docker ec2-user

-2. Install Git on the EC2 by running `sudo apt install git`
+3. Install Git on the EC2 by running `sudo apt install git`

 ### Jenkins plugins